emilerik/100daysofcode/README.md

 ***

 ***
+#### Day 65/100: 2:00 // Deployed! (or halfway...)
+I deployed the fare app on Heroku today!

+I spent some time adjusting all the end points and URLs to be compatible with Heroku, and got a bunch of bugs along the way.
+I was able to fix them though, and then went through the installation process, which was (surprisingly) smooth.
+So far, I've deployed the server and database, but not the front end though.
+Will probably do it through github.

+It was very cool when I was able to register and sign in a user, knowing that half of the app was hosted on some computer, somewhere in the world!
+Still have some bugs that I have to deal with, like the fact that it doesn't increment entry count.

+***
 #### Day 64/100: 1:00 // security review
 Today I did a security review of the facial recognition app.